 A patient with a history of deep vein thrombosis (DVT) is receiving IV fluids.
 Which of the following precautions is MOST important to implement?

 A) Use the largest bore catheter possible.
 B) Monitor the insertion site for signs of infection.
-C) Utilize intermittent flushing of the catheter.
+C) apply intermittent flushing of the catheter.
 D) Avoid prolonged IV therapy.

 Answer: D) Avoid prolonged IV therapy.

 Patients with a history of DVT are at increased risk for thrombophlebitis.
-Therefore, minimizing the duration of IV access is crucial.
-While the other options are important, avoiding prolonged IV therapy directly addresses the increased thrombotic risk associated with a prior DVT.
+Also, while the other options are important, avoiding prolonged IV therapy directly addresses the increased thrombotic risk associated with a prior DVT.
+So, minimizing the duration of IV access is crucial.
 Regular monitoring, proper flushing, and appropriate catheter size are also essential, but limiting the time the catheter remains in place is the most critical precaution in this scenario.